-Active Adventure Safaris in Uganda highlights are:
+Active Adventure Safaris in Uganda

 Mt.
 Elgon National Park and Sipi Falls.

 Kidepo National Park– This True Wilderness is off the beaten track and it’s been nominated for the World Travel Awards amongst Africa’s National Leading Park 2017.
-The attractions include; the Narus Valley, Kidepo Valley, Kanangorok Hot Springs and Mount Morungule.
-Hike to Mount Morungole, Explore Kidepo River a sand river covered with Borassus Palm forest, learn more about the IK and Karamojong Communities, Birdwatching will be worth it as the park has some endemic species and explore the Narus Valley, the park’s prime game viewing area.
+The attractions include; the Narus Valley, Kidepo Valley, Kanangorok Hot Springs, and Mount Morungule.
+Hike to Mount Morungole, Explore Kidepo River a sand river covered with Borassus Palm forest, and learn more about the IK and Karamojong Communities, Birdwatching will be worth it as the park has some endemic species, and explore the Narus Valley, the park’s prime game viewing area.

 Murchison Falls National Park on the Shore of Lake Albert.

 Start this journey with a stopover at the Ziwa Rhino Sanctuary for Rhino Trekking.
 The Mighty Victoria Nile River surges through a narrow gap over a massive drop creating the magical – Murchison Falls.
 The hike to the top of the falls along a walking trail and the Boat Cruise upstream both present spectacular sights of the falls and rich wildlife.
-The Lake Albert Delta is home to rare Shoebill Storks, Nature walks in the southern part of the park, Rabongo and Kaniyo Pabidi / Budongo forests offer Primate and Bird watching expeditions.
+The Lake Albert Delta is home to rare Shoebill Storks, Nature walks in the southern part of the park, and Rabongo and Kaniyo Pabidi / Budongo forests offer Primate and Bird watching expeditions.

-Fortportal region famed for it’s tea estates, this region lies in the shadow of the fabled Mountains of the Moon.
+Fortportal region famed for its tea estates, this region lies in the shadow of the fabled Mountains of the Moon.

 This region is dotted with crater lakes all surrounded by hills.
 Take a hike at Lake Nkuruba to encounter different species of primates and birds, and visit the Mahoma Falls.
 Meet the local people as you walk through their villages, learn about the customs of the Batoro tribe and enjoy the panoramic views.
-Explore the Kihingami Wetlands for birdwatching, Stopover at the Amabeere Caves and discover the hidden waterfall.
+Explore the Kihingami Wetlands for birdwatching, Stopover at the Amabeere Caves, and discover the hidden waterfall.

-The Gorilla Highlands Region with Bwindi Forest, the home of the Mountain Gorillas will offer you an experience of a life time during your Gorilla Tracking or Gorilla Habituation Experience.
+The Gorilla Highlands Region with Bwindi Forest, the home of the Mountain Gorillas will offer you an experience of a lifetime during your Gorilla Tracking or Gorilla Habituation Experience.
 Get to contribute to the conservation of Gorillas.
-Explore any of the 5 trails for primates, birds and scenic views, the Munyanga River Trail, River Ivi and Waterfall Trail are most favored.
+Explore any of the 5 trails for primates, birds, and scenic views, the Munyanga River Trail, River Ivi, and Waterfall Trail are most favored.

 Let’s get you booked on an active adventure safari and work out with Mother Nature.